 As this writing is a collection of my ideas that have not been written down before now, this page will be gradually updated and refined whenever I recall more and more of my ideas concerning the topic and feel the want.
-Currently, the whole picture isn't necessarily quite all there.
+Currently, the whole picture may not necessarily be quite all there.

 When people discuss text, they often mean the written word; this is something very different from what constitutes machine text, which lacks many important properties of real text.
-The current state of machine text is marked by ASCII; it was designed for sending messages economically and reliably enough and a quarter of it is dedicated to controlling terminals.
+The current state of machine text is marked by ASCII; it was designed for sending messages economically and reliably enough and a quarter of it is dedicated to controlling terminals with nearly another quarter for different letter casing.
 It is a good approximation, but it is not text; it is an optimization with a replacement well overdue.
-Real text can be underlined, italicised, bold, or otherwise stylized.
-Real text can contain handwritten illustrations or nonstandard characters.
+Real text can be underlined, italicised, made bold, or otherwise stylized.
+Real text can contain handwritten illustrations, nonstandard characters, and other custom symbols.
 Real text doesn't rigidly conform to a grid in all instances; it is not one-dimensional.
 This also has a large effect on programming languages.
 The mathematician can truly create notation that suits the context.
 The programmer cannot.

 Firstly, I will attack the mistaken notion of storing words exclusively as character codes as being efficient.
 On modern machines, and as with many optimizations, the character code-by-character code format negatively impacts storage requirements and has morphed from an optimization into a hindrance; it is an insidious optimization.
 Consider storing English text; it would be far better to store words, rather than individual characters; it would be simple to have a compact dictionary containing the few millions of English words and their variations and to then simply store indices into this dictionary to represent text; if a twenty-four bit code was used, this would likely be enough to store every English word and would also be an advantage over all words with a length greater than two, which is the vast majority.
-It is important to note that all English words are composed of characters from an alphabet and so storing as such is appropriate here.
-The implementation of this dictionary could be as so: A table with an entry for every word is formed; every entry is composed of an index into a table of necessary characters and a length; there is then the aforementioned table of continuous characters.
-This aforementioned table of characters could be compressed in many ways; firstly, it wouldn't be necessary to store all punctuation or most other non-alphabetical symbols; secondly, analysis of the English language could be done to decide the most efficient encoding; it could very well be the case that a nibble-based encoding with character switching modes to encompass the entirety of the language would work well compared to other encodings.
-Regardless, the storage of the alphabetical characters themselves is irrelevant, if an abstract routine to manipulate the underlying storage format is provided.
+It is important to note that all English words are composed of characters from an alphabet and so storing them as such in a dictionary is appropriate here.
+The implementation of this dictionary could be as so: A table with an entry for every word is formed; every entry is composed of an index into a table of necessary characters and a length, perhaps with other information; there is then the aforementioned table of continuous characters.
+This aforementioned table of characters could be compressed in many ways; firstly, it wouldn't be necessary to store all punctuation or most other non-alphabetical symbols; secondly, analysis of the English language could be done to decide the most efficient encoding; it could very well be the case that, say, a nibble-based encoding with character switching modes to encompass the entirety of the language would work well compared to other encodings.
+Regardless, the storage of the characters themselves is irrelevant, as an abstract interface would be provided.